Skip to content Skip to footer

 In these situations, replacing the full arch can provide:

-For how these decisions are made, see How Dentists Decide Whether a Tooth Can Be Saved or Needs Extraction.
+For how dentists evaluate individual teeth, see How Dentists Decide Whether a Tooth Can Be Saved or Needs Extraction.

 What the Process Involves